vasudevpurohit/AUE8230Spring22_Team2/AUE8230_WS/src/aue_finals/README.md

 (4) Lastly, the robot switched to AprilTag detection mode once an AprilTag was detected.

-Results of deploying the node on actual H/W can be found [here](https://drive.google.com/drive/u/0/folders/1K5CcTDVzJFI-7N-pfy4J16HWsA1Z5EgA)
+Results of deploying the node on actual H/W and the Gazebo simulation can be found [here](https://drive.google.com/drive/u/0/folders/1K5CcTDVzJFI-7N-pfy4J16HWsA1Z5EgA)

 Challenges faced: